 4th Circuit Court Ruling Keeps Trump’s Travel Ban On Hold

-The 4th U.S. Circuit Court of Appeals has ruled that President Trump's controversial travel ban should be kept on hold, maintaining a nationwide preliminary injunction that blocks the executive order from being enforced.
+The 4th U.S. Circuit Court of Appeals has ruled that President Trump's controversial travel ban should be kept on hold, maintaining a nationwide preliminary injunction that blocks key elements of the executive order from being enforced.

-Trump has signed two executive orders restricting travelers from a handful of majority-Muslim countries, and putting a temporary moratorium on refugees.
+Trump has signed two executive orders restricting travelers from a handful of majority-Muslim countries and putting a temporary moratorium on refugees.
 The first prompted chaos and was swiftly challenged in court.
-It was replaced by a second order, which omitted references to religion and explicitly exempted green-card holders.
-That one, too, was promptly challenged in court and has never gone into effect.
+It was replaced by a second order, which omitted references to religion and explicitly exempted green card holders.
+That one, too, was promptly challenged in court and its central provisions have never gone into effect.

-The second executive order — "EO-2," as the court dubbed it — is the one that was under consideration by the 4th Circuit, and in several other courtrooms across the country.
+The second executive order — "EO-2," as the court dubbed it — is the one that was under consideration by the 4th Circuit as well as several other courtrooms across the country.

-The issue at hand: Whether a lower court acted properly in issuing a nationwide injunction to keep the order from being enforced.
+The issue at hand: whether a lower court acted properly in issuing a nationwide injunction to keep the order from being enforced.
 That means the court was not directly ruling on the travel ban's constitutionality.
 But to rule on the injunction, the judges had to evaluate the strength of the case against the ban.

 The judges ruled 10-3 on Thursday to "affirm in substantial part" the earlier decisions that have kept the controversial ban from going into effect.

-In their decision, they drew on the "backdrop of public statements by the President and his advisers and representatives" to conclude that legal challenges to the executive order have a good chance of proving in court that Trump was motivated by religious animus when he signed the order.
+In their decision, they drew on the "backdrop of public statements by the President and his advisers and representatives" to conclude that lawyers have a good chance of proving in court that Trump was motivated by religious animus when he signed the order.